Large Animal & Equine Vet Tech - Education, Certifications & Salary

 Veterinary Technician Specialist Certifications for Large Animals and Horses

-Once a vet tech graduates from an accredited two- or four-year program, and passes their VTNE, they are considered registered, licensed, or certified veterinary technicians (RVT, LVT, CVT).
+Once a vet tech graduates from an accredited two- or four-year program and passes their VTNE, they are considered registered, licensed, or certified veterinary technicians (RVT, LVT, CVT).
 At this point, they can become large animal and/or horse specialists simply through experience.

 However, those who are interested in holding themselves to the highest standard possible for veterinary technicians with specialized skills may consider becoming certified veterinary technician specialists (VTS) in the subfields that intersect with their large animal skills.
 Except for the VTS (Equine) certification, the 16 National Association of Veterinary Technicians in America (NAVTA) Committee on Veterinary Technician Specialties (CVTS) recognized or provisionally recognized specialties aren’t directly focused on large animals.
 With that said, an LVT could choose to fulfill the requirements of each of those sixteen specialties in an environment where they’re working with large animals.